SBoudrias/Inquirer.js/packages/select/README.md

 - `short`: Once the prompt is done (press enter), we'll use `short` if defined to render next to the question.
 By default we'll use `name`.
 - `disabled`: Disallow the option from being selected.
 If `disabled` is a string, it'll be used as a help tip explaining why the choice isn't available.

+`choices` can also be an array of string, in which case the string will be used both as the `value` and the `name`.

 ## Theming

 You can theme a prompt by passing a `theme` object option.
 The theme object only need to includes the keys you wish to modify, we'll fallback on the defaults for the rest.